-Housing Resources for the Disabled
+Housing Resources for Individuals with Disabilities

 Housing Accessibility Modification Program (HAMP) Brochure (PDF) – The Baltimore County Commission on Disabilities, through the Division of Neighborhood Improvement, has financial assistance available to modify rental units for people with disabilities.
 This funding is part of the federal government's Community Development Block Grant Program.
 To apply, complete and return the HAMP Resident Application (PDF).

 Accessible Homes for Seniors is a project to promote accessibility related improvements to the homes of seniors.
-It is run by The Maryland Department of Housing and Community Development (DHCD), in partnership with the Maryland Department of Aging (MDoA).
+It is run by the Maryland Department of Housing and Community Development (DHCD), in partnership with the Maryland Department of Aging (MDoA).
 These improvements may include, among others, the installation of grab bars and railings, widening of doorways and installation of ramps.
 Home improvements such as these represent for many older people the key to remaining in their home and maintaining their independence.

 Concrete Change is an international network whose goal is making all new homes visitable, not just “special” homes.
 Being at the party, the meeting, the family reunion... not isolated.
 Our method is policy, because the market alone is not enough to address the segregation, public health problems and fiscal waste of continuing to build houses with no access.